-“Boring,” they said, after we had booked our honeymoon back in January.
-Sometimes boring is just what you need though, after one of the most stressful periods of your life planning a wedding whilst also juggling a full time job and applying for a second visa.
-Boring is the exact thing we wanted, but I have to say, Cocoon Maldives was anything but boring (in a good way!)
+After one of the most stressful periods of your life planning a wedding whilst also juggling a full time job and applying for a second visa, the Maldives was perfect for us.
+It was the exact thing we wanted, but I have to say, Cocoon Maldives was anything but boring in a good way!
 This resort has everything you could possibly want from a gorgeous spa, to a water sports centre, island hopping, daily snorkelling trips and more.
 It is the perfect combination of chill out and fun, allowing you to do whatever you want at your own speed.

 Cocoon was everything we wanted and more for our honeymoon and I am going to dive right in and take you on a little tour through heaven on earth.